iArcanic/iss-cw/docs/report/iss-report.md

 The main issue is the conversion between the PEM string into a usable RSA key format from the JSON serialisation.
 The following two function address this.

 Below, this function takes in the RSA private key's `pem_string` as a parameter and utilises the cryptographic library's `.load_pem_private_key()` method to load the private key object.
 The `pem_string` is converted into bytes via `.encode()` since the function expects data in binary form, allowing any non-textual characters or special formatting within the PEM data to be preserved accurately. `password` being set to `None` means that there is no password protection applied, which is consistent with the fact that no encryption algorithm was applied in the initial PEM conversion.
-Again, `backend` uses the library's default backend.

 ```python
 def load_private_key_from_pem_string(pem_string):